1 comment

 Interested in having the perfect marriage with the perfect mate (gorgeous, attentive, fabulous-smelling, rich and talented)?
 Marriage experts say rigid expectations are a major risk factor for divorce.
 “We’re so used to the Hollywood thing, the idea that marriage should be heaven,” says Ambert.

-One Response to “Mastering the science of love”
+One response to “Mastering the science of love”

-1. mrG
+1. mrG says:

 Ha!
 An exemplary illustration of the exquisite wrong-headedness of modern sociology!
 Either that, or I am so unique and special as to only know very exceptional people, because every successful relationship I know (and I know several Golden Anniversary couples) violate nearly every last one of these heuristics.